 Section 16(a) of the Exchange Act requires our executive officers and directors, and persons who own more than ten percent of a registered class of our equity securities, to file reports of ownership and changes in ownership with the SEC.
 Our officers and directors and greater than ten percent beneficial owners are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-To our knowledge, based solely on our review of the copies of such reports furnished to us and written representations from our executive officers and directors that no other reports were required during the fiscal year ended September 24, 2022, all Section 16(a) filing requirements applicable to our executive officers, directors and greater than ten percent beneficial owners were satisfied on a timely basis, with the exception of one Form 4 report for each of William Boyd III, Janet Cohen, Richard Cohen, Thomas Ernst, Rollin Ford, Charles Kane, Todd Krasnow, David Ladensohn and Michael Rhodin, in connection with the grant of limited liability company units of Symbotic Holdings and an equal number of paired shares of Class V-1 Common Stock of the Company issued on August 2, 2022 as earnout interests following the occurrence of certain triggering event in connection with the Merger Agreement.
-These Form 4s were filed on January 6, 2023.
+To our knowledge, based solely on our review of the copies of such reports furnished to us and written representations from our executive officers and directors that no other reports were required during the fiscal year ended September 30, 2023, all Section 16(a) filing requirements applicable to our executive officers, directors and greater than ten percent beneficial owners were satisfied on a timely basis.